loganhartford/portfolio-site/_mechatronicsprojects/(1) Beer Can Counter.md

 #### Design Highlights
 * Momentary switches have debouncing capacitors which act as low pass filters on the switch signals
-* There is a cap across the laser photoresistor, to create a low-pass filter on the photoresistor output.
+* There is a cap across the laser photo-resistor, to create a low-pass filter on the photo-resistor output.
 The goal of this setup was to be able to generate an external interrupt each time a can intercepts the laser.
-* The laser photoresistor can also be read by an analog pin.
+* The laser photo-resistor can also be read by an analog pin.
 This was for tuning the initial setup and finding a resistor that would be suitable to generate a digital signal when the laser beam was broken.
-* The light photoresistor produces an analog signal that is representative of the light level in the room.
+* The light photo-resistor produces an analog signal that is representative of the light level in the room.
 Its signal is used to determine if the device should be on or off.

 ## Code
 C++ running on an Arduino Nano